princeton-vl/structured-matching/README.md

 `p=runEval_arg('../../workspace/matching')`

-To specify test file, add arguments `-file`.
-To evaluate model of structured matching:
+To specify the test file, add arguments `-file`.
+To evaluate the model of structured matching:

 `cd ../lua`